 But to evaluate the concept’s functionality, manufacturers require a metal prototype.
 While many processes are used in prototyping, manufacturers usually require CNC machining to do so rapidly.

 Metal prototyping using CNC machining guarantees repeatability and consistency.
 It is also highly precise and time-saving while being cost-effective.
-Another benefit of CNC machining for metal prototypes is the versatility of the process, as it works with a wide range of metals and non-metal materials.
+Another benefit of CNC machining metal for metal prototypes is the versatility of the process, as it works with a wide range of metals and non-metal materials.

 Low-Volume Production